itsamrit/itsamrit/README.md

 Run dev configuration using command pallette or anything & it will scan all docker files inside the repo.
 Either choose the docker or use microsoft devcontainer

-Run npm install even after npm is auto installed in node container otherwise concurrency issue while npm run
+Run npm install even after npm is auto installed in node container otherwise concurrency issue while npm run It doesnt run even if u use microsoft devcontainer environment & dont do npm install after the auto npm install.